DelphiWorlds/Codex/README.md

 Change history:

+v1.3.1 (July 23rd, 2020) - Delphi 10.4 and 10.3 support

+* Fixed selection of JDK path in Android Tools
+* Modified Logcat Viewer option to launch [Device Lens](http://github.com/DelphiWorlds/DeviceLens) if it exists

 v1.3.0 (May 28th, 2020) - Delphi 10.4 and 10.3 support

 * Add ADB Connect function - connect to an Android device over the internet!